AEawa01/Lab6-alawami/README.md

 # COMP 271 SU18 Lab 6 (Week 8)

-# Team project
+# Optional Team assignment

-Work in teams of two.
+You may optionally work with a partner.

 # Objectives